 I do know a few people who don’t love trading, but they love something else enough (maybe traveling, writing, painting, etc) that they are willing to see trading as a career that provides the freedom for them to pursue those other interests as well, and therefore they dedicate themselves to market study wholeheartedly.
 This passion fuels them to spend hours honing their skill, finding flaws in their methods, and exposing hidden internal biases.

 Your starting goal may be money, but if it never evolves to more than that, what you came to the markets searching for is likely to elude you.
 Most traders will tell you that you can’t think about the money when trading; you have to think about your strategy.
 If you think about money while trading, you’ll likely make poor decisions.
+Focus instead on implementing your trading plan meticulously.
+Focus on the process of trading your plan and favorable results are more likely.

 Have other passions and goals, but if you decide to trade, dedicate the time that it requires.
 Don’t try to get rich quick, just so you can stop; such an approach will result in only wasting more of the time you could have spent perusing something that really interests you.